dinaghiassian/DIAMOnD/README.md

 contains two input files:
 1. seed_genes.txt (list of genes associated with a phenotype of interest)
-2. protein_protein_interaction_network.txt (The network. note that gene IDs should be consistent in the two input files) The following command will generate the first 100 DIAMOnD nodes and save them in a file) ./DIAMOnD_v04.py protein_protein_interaction_network.txt seed_genes.txt 100
+2. PPI.txt (Protein-protein interaction network. note that gene IDs should be consistent in the two input files) The following command will generate the first 100 DIAMOnD nodes and save them in a file) ./DIAMOnD.py PPI.txt seed_genes.txt 100